Issue triaging

 : This issue requires an incomplete or internal feature.
 The latter often means that the issue should be closed in accordance with compiler MCP 620.regression-*

-: Labels for tracking issues that are regressions.D-*
+: Labels for tracking issues that are regressions.regression-untriaged

 I-*

 : Priority labels.
-Applied using the compiler prioritization procedure.S-*
+Applied using the compiler prioritization procedure.E-*

 : Calls for participation3, for example to minimize an issue.E-mentor

-: A mentor is available to help with the issue, which makes for good first issues.E-needs-mcve
+: A mentor is available to help with the issue, which makes for a good first issue.
+Make sure that the intended mentor is actually willing and available to mentor.E-needs-mcve

-: This issue needs a bisection, for example using cargo-bisect-rustc.E-needs-investigation
+: This issue needs a bisection, for example usingcargo-bisect-rustc

 : This issue needs further investigation to determine root causes and the nature of the issue.E-needs-design